Codex Duplicates Files Instead of Editing Existing Ones

 2. Original file had unfamiliar patterns Codex didn’t want to touch

-utils.ts uses a custom decorator or a generic shape Codex’s training didn’t cover well.
+utils.ts uses a custom decorator or a generic shape the model is less sure about.
 It hedges by leaving the original intact and writing a new file using patterns it understands.

 How to spot it: Check whether the new file uses simpler patterns than the old (e.g., raw function instead of decorated class).
 That asymmetry is the tell.

-With no explicit rule, Codex’s default leans toward “create new” when changes are large, because creating a file is reversible (delete it) while overwriting may not be (depending on harness).
+With no explicit rule, Codex leans toward “create new” when changes are large, because an *** Add File: is reversible (delete it) while an *** Update File: that mangles the original may not be.

-4. Diff against original was too large to apply cleanly
+4. The update patch was too large to apply cleanly

-Codex tried an in-place edit, the patch failed (line offsets didn’t match), and it fell back to writing the whole thing as a new file.
-The fallback isn’t always logged.
+Codex tried an *** Update File: edit, the patch didn’t apply (the context lines didn’t match the file on disk), and it fell back to writing the whole thing as an *** Add File:.
+The fallback isn’t always surfaced clearly.

-How to spot it: Check the chat for “patch failed” or “could not apply” messages preceding the new file.
+How to spot it: Check the transcript for “patch failed”, “could not apply”, or “context did not match” messages immediately before the new file appears.
 If present, this is the trigger.

-5. Permission scope blocked overwriting the existing file
+5. Sandbox mode blocked overwriting the existing file

-How to spot it: Try a no-op edit on utils.ts (add a space).
-If it fails with a permission error, the harness is blocking writes.
+How to spot it: Try a no-op edit on utils.ts (add a trailing space).
+If it fails with a permission or write error, the sandbox is blocking in-place writes.
+On the desktop app, watch for an apply_patch that succeeds on Add but returns exit code 1 with no output on Update.

 How to spot it: Re-read the original task.
 If “in place” or “replace” isn’t in it, the duplication may be on-spec.